on Being the Christ

 It may be confusing to you for any number of reasons: you may not be Christian, you may be female, or gay, or imprisoned for violent crime, 'just' a janitor or jewelry maker.
 The most well-known Christed body, called Jesus by most, is a universal energy that has come many, many times; thousands of times before Jesus died and hundreds of times since.
 That energy is recognized by those living far outside any particular faith or religion because it is universal.
 The being most associated with that energy is that for which we have the most images of--be they of his likeness or not.
 That does not make this way of being connected to the myths associated with him.
 They are, in fact, myths based upon stories that are not his.
 Those stories are not the template for who you are or should be.
 If there is a template for you, it is yours and yours alone.
 You are not a cookie cut-out.
 You may be the least Jesus-y person you've heard of.
 Others may not even call you nice.
 You may not call yourself nice.
 That does not change the knowing and the truth behind the answer to the question asked above.

 I have had many conversations with people who have said, "I feel like I'm Jesus, too."
 They are.
-You may be, too.
+You may feel you are, too.
 Only you know that answer.
 There are others who have said, "People think I am, but I'm not."
 About half of those have been in denial and the other half know themselves well enough to know they aren't that.
+For many, this identification is a temporary part of their spiritual awakening, what I call merely Becoming.
+For others it is one connected permanently to every fiber of their Being and grows along with them, guiding the process of life.
+What has been forgotten is that The Christ--that particular kind of energy that we think we know because of the stories surrounding a single man--is not about that single man.
+What we call the christ consciousness is the foundational architecture of every human.

 You are enough--as you are, however you appear to others.
 You are not an avatar, a stand-in for a deity; those that are worshiped never meant themselves to be.
 Who they are perceived to be now is not who you are.
 You are not meant to look like them or him, or behave in the manner you think others think you should.
 The stuff you are made of doesn't fit into any readily google-able box.
 The language you see may not fit because you don't think you fit anywhere, any place.
 Yet here you are, as you are.

-You may think you've been going crazy; you may actually be.
-In both, you are enough.
+You may think you've been going crazy; you're not.
+What you are is enough, as you are.
 You have been made purposefully, with great care and consideration for the Gift your presence brings to the world.
 You are, indeed, a gift, a blessing, and an answered prayer.

 You are only as alone in this as you want to be.